Most state laws require drivers to buy two types of liability car insurance coverage to drive legally:

 - Legal defense if a lawsuit results from the auto accident

-Policy limits for bodily injury liability are per person and per accident and coverage is written as such.
-For example, $25,000/$50,000 means that the maximum payout per person is $25,000, and the maximum payout for all people injured in one accident is $50,000.
-This coverage may also be simply written as 25/50.
+Policy limits for bodily injury liability are per person and per accident, and coverage is written as such.
+For example, $25,000/$50,000 means the maximum payout per person is $25,000, and the maximum payout for all people injured in one accident is $50,000.
+This coverage may also be written as 25/50.

 Is liability car insurance mandatory?

 Yes, in most states, bodily injury liability and property damage liability are required as part of the minimum auto insurance coverages you must carry as a car owner.
 Each state has its own state car insurance requirements.
 You can raise your liability limits, which is strongly encouraged in many cases.